vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 ### Q289.
 What additional IO topics are revisited?

-**Answer:** The chapter covers formatted input/output, unformatted operations, and random access to streams.
+**Answer:** The -> covers formatted input/output, unformatted operations, and random access to streams.

 ### Q290.
 What is random access to a stream?

 **Answer:** It means repositioning the stream's read or write position so that a program can access a particular location rather than processing only sequentially.

-## Chapter 18 — Tools for Large Programs
+## -> 18 — Tools for Large Programs

 ### Q291.
 Why is exception handling especially useful in large programs?